 The archaeological record for this period is sparse compared to the preceding period, but shows evidence of use of the Grand Canyon by ancestral Pai, Southern Paiute, Hopi, Zuni, and Navajo people.
 Likewise, contemporary Native traditional knowledge reflects the ties of modern Native communities to the Grand Canyon, which is a place held sacred by 11 traditionally associated tribes.

 Introductory sidebar quote from The Archaeology of the Grand Canyon: Ancient Peoples, Ancient Places, edited by F.E.
 Smiley, C.E.
 Downum, and S.G.
-Smiley, in print.
+Smiley, 2017.
 Grand Canyon Association.